paydendyer/task-dashboard/README.md

 5. Context API
 6. Node.js
 7. Open Weather API
-8. WebPack
+8. Git
-9. ESLint
+9. Post CSS
-10. Git

 ## Description
-This web application takes sides of different shapes and returns information about that shape.
-This project was built to practice Test Driven Development with Jest and to learn about module bundling with WebPack to keep code base well-organized and efficient and incorporated linting and frontend dependencies.
+I created a Task Dashboard using React.js to help me better organize my day to day tasks.
+It includes a section for tracking to dos, writing notes, checking the weather, and keeping track of expenses.
+I utilized Tailwind CSS to add styling to my web app, and used Open Weather API to retrieve local weather data.

 ## Setup Instructions
-After cloning the repository with git clone, open index.html in your browser.
+After cloning the repository with git clone, run 'npm start' in your terminal.

 ## Known Bugs
 No known bugs at this time.

 ## License
-Payden Dyer 5/15/2022
+Payden Dyer 6/6/2022